 Hong Kong shares close higher

-HONG KONG: Hong Kong stocks finished slightly higher on Monday as investors keep a close eye on the release later in the day of key US inflation data.
+HONG KONG: Hong Kong stocks finished with healthy gains Wednesday following a record-breaking close on Wall Street as attention turns to the release of corporate earnings.

 Hong Kong shares close higher

-Pakistan reports highest number of COVID-19 deaths in one day since June as 118 more succumb to virus
+Pakistan reports highest number of COVID-19 deaths in a day since June as 135 people die in 24 hours

 Read more stories